bwsw/sj-platform/SJDocs/source/Tutorial.rst

 An instance is created with specific parameters and is set to particular streams.

-For each module an instance should be created.
+For each module, an instance should be created.

 Creating Instances
 """""""""""""""""""""""""""""